 - The aircraft used must have an aircraft class of either ASEL, ASES, AMEL, or AMES.

-- The entry must include an approach logged to each of the airports listed in the route string (From, To, and Route)
+- The entry must include an approach logged to each of the airports listed in the To and Route fields in the logbook flight entry.
+(Previously, an approach was required at the departure airport, which did not allow one-way flights to meet this requirement).

 - The entry must include at least 3 three different approach types.